Aisling Dempsey

 Aisling Dempsey is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Meath West constituency since the 2024 general election.

 She was first elected to Meath County Council for the Trim local electoral area at the 2019 Meath County Council election and retained her seat at the 2024 Meath County Council election, subsequently becoming Cathaoirleach of the Municipal District.

 Her father Noel Dempsey was a Fianna Fáil TD from 1987 to 2011 and a former Minister.
 Dempsey is the first female TD to represent Meath West.

-She currently works for Glenveagh Homes.
+As of 2024, she worked for Glenveagh Homes.
 She is married to James Flood, has two children and lives in Trim.